diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/003_narrative_generative_image_editing.md

    c.
 Displaying the generated text story alongside the edited image.

 3. The method of claim 1, wherein the visual design is for a financial instrument.

+**Mathematical Justification:**
+Let `I` be the space of all possible images and `P` be the semantic space of all possible text prompts.
+A base image is a point `i ∈ I` and a user's narrative intent is a prompt `p ∈ P`.
+The generative AI model is a function `G: I × P → I` that maps an image and a prompt to a new image.
+The system computes the new image `i' = G(i, p)`.

+**Proof of Concept:** The function `G` is non-trivial if `i' ≠ i` for a non-empty set of prompts `P' ⊂ P`.
+The system is proven effective if the semantic distance `d(S(i'), S(p))` is minimized, where `S(x)` is a function that extracts the semantic concepts from an object `x`.
+The AI model is trained to minimize this distance, thus ensuring the generated image `i'` is a valid semantic fusion of the original image `i` and the narrative prompt `p`.
+This constitutes a successful transmutation of narrative intent onto a visual medium. `Q.E.D.`